dat-adi/dat-adi/README.md

 ## What I'm currently working on

 I'm currently learning the **Django Framework**, and right now, all I can see is massive potential.
 Really gets me up hyped up for the future of Python Frameworks!\
-I've also recently hit Version 1.0.0 for **Eisen's Tickets**, one of my Python projects, really glad about that.
-Check Eisen's Tickets out [here](https://github.com/dat-adi/eisen-tickets)!

 ## What I spend my time on